 Alternatively, park a very short distance east at Mirror Lake.
 This actually makes the hiking approach shorter, but I have seen this spot closed several times.

 For purposes of this page, I have, in a bold stroke of imagination, called the three couloirs North, Middle, and South Lookout Couloirs.
+But it is my understanding that these three couloirs are actually called, from south to north, First Street, Second Street, and Airline.

 Basic Details: One-way distance is around 1.5 miles, depending on exactly where you start and which couloir you climb.
 Elevation gain is around 1000'; up to 800-900' of it can be on snow-- that is climbing snow, not hiking across snow.
 Your approach is about a mile; the climb itself is about half a mile.